-Discussion board: The discussion board is where you "attend" class and share ideas based on theoretical research with your colleagues.
-In general, your initial post is due on Fridays and your response to colleagues are due on Sundays, Midnight, your local time zone.
-If you miss the week, the discussion board is automatically graded as a zero (0) without the opportunity to be completed at a later time as the discussion is essentially "over".
+Discussion board (DB): The discussion board is where you attend class and share ideas based on theoretical research with your colleagues.
+In general, initial posts are due Friday's and responses to colleagues by Sunday, Midnight, your local time zone.
+If you miss the week, the discussion board is automatically graded as a zero (0) without the opportunity to be completed at a later time as the discussion is essentially over.
+You will not see the postings of others until you submit your initial post.
 Following late policy procedures, making up a discussion board may be considered on a case-by-case basis and only for emergency situations.